numpy/numpy/doc/neps/return-of-revenge-of-matmul-pep.rst

 These two numerical packages alone contain ~780 uses of matrix multiplication.
 Within these packages, matrix multiplication is used more heavily than most comparison operators (``<`` ``!=`` ``<=`` ``>=``).
-When we include the stdlib into our comparisons, matrix multiplication is still used more often in total than any of the bitwise operators, and 2x as often as ``//``.
+Even when we dilute these counts by including the stdlib into our comparisons, matrix multiplication is still used more often in total than any of the bitwise operators, and 2x as often as ``//``.
 This is true even though the stdlib, which contains a fair amount of integer arithmetic and no matrix operations, makes up more than 80% of the combined code base.

 By coincidence, the numeric libraries make up approximately the same proportion of the 'combined' codebase as numeric tutorials make up of PyCon 2014's tutorial schedule, which suggests that the 'combined' column may not be *wildly* unrepresentative of new Python code in general.
-While it's impossible to know for certain, from this data it's plausible that across all Python code currently being written, matrix multiplication is used more often than ``//`` and the bitwise operations.
+While it's impossible to know for certain, from this data it seems entirely possible that across all Python code currently being written, matrix multiplication is already used more often than ``//`` and the bitwise operations.

 But isn't it weird to add an operator with no stdlib uses?
 ----------------------------------------------------------

-It's certainly unusual (though ``Ellipsis`` was also added without any stdlib uses), but the important thing is whether a change will benefit users, not where the software is being downloaded from.
+It's certainly unusual (though ``Ellipsis`` was also added without any stdlib uses).
+But the important thing is whether a change will benefit users, not where the software is being downloaded from.
 It's clear from the above that ``@`` will be used, and used heavily.
-And -- who knows? -- perhaps someday the stdlib will contain an array type of some sort.
-This PEP only moves us closer to that possibility, by helping the Python numerical community finally standardize on a single duck type for all array-like objects.
+And this PEP provides the critical piece that will allow the Python numerical community to finally reach consensus on a standard duck type for all array-like objects, which is a necessary precondition to ever adding a numerical array type to the stdlib.

 Matrix power and in-place operators
 -----------------------------------

-The primary motivation for this PEP is ``@``; no-one cares terribly much about the other proposed operators.
+The primary motivation for this PEP is ``@``; the other proposed operators don't have nearly as much impact.
 The matrix power operator ``@@`` is useful and well-defined, but not really necessary.
-It is included here for consistency: if we have an ``@`` that is analogous to ``*``, then it would be weird and surprising to *not* have an ``@@`` that is analogous to ``**``.
-Similarly, the in-place operators ``@=`` and ``@@=`` have limited utility -- it's more common to write ``a = (b @ a)`` than it is to write ``a = (a @ b)``, and it is not generally possible to implement in-place matrix multiplication any more efficiently than by making a full copy of the matrix -- but they are included for completeness and symmetry.
+It is still included, though, for consistency: if we have an ``@`` that is analogous to ``*``, then it would be weird and surprising to *not* have an ``@@`` that is analogous to ``**``.
+Similarly, the in-place operators ``@=`` and ``@@=`` provide limited value -- it's more common to write ``a = (b @ a)`` than it is to write ``a = (a @ b)``, and it is not generally possible to implement in-place matrix multiplication any more efficiently than by making a full copy of the matrix -- but they are included for completeness and symmetry.

 Compatibility considerations
 ============================

-Currently, the only legal use of the ``@`` token in Python code is at statement beginning in decorators, and the token strings ``@@``, ``@=``, and ``@@=`` are entirely illegal.
-The new operators are all binary infix; therefore they cannot occur at statement beginning.
+Currently, the only legal use of the ``@`` token in Python code is at statement beginning in decorators.
+The new operators are all infix;
+the one place they can never occur is at statement beginning.
-This means that no existing code will be broken by the addition of these operators, and there is no possible parsing ambiguity between decorator-@ and the new operators.
+Therefore, no existing code will be broken by the addition of these operators, and there is no possible parsing ambiguity between decorator-@ and the new operators.

 Another important kind of compatibility is the mental cost paid by